arnemahl/pockito/README.md

 Looking at the source code of at Store and seeing what properties/values you can expect it to contain is very useful.

 To to document the contents, you can add a `validator` and an `initialState` when creating the store.
 (Note: You can add an initialState without a validator, but not a validator without an initialState.
 We suggest you add both.)
+See [Default validators](#default-validators) for a list of basic validators that come with Pockito.

 ```
 import {Listenable, Validators} from 'pockito';